vaarvik/php-docker-env/README.md

     docker-compose up -d
     ```

+    If this fails, make sure you have no other docker containers running at the ports given in `docker-compose.yml`.

 4. **Access the Application:** Once the containers are up and running, you can access your PHP application via a web browser at `http://127.0.0.1`.
 Note that Nginx's welcome screen may be displayed at `http://localhost`.
 5. **Navigate to your theme folder:** In the same terminal window, change the directory to the mytheme theme folder:
     ```